sMezaOrellana/AppleEndpointSecurityC/README.md

 });
 ```
 Our handling code checks if the path of the file a process is trying to open is `/etc/passwd` if this is the case it blocks the authorization request.
-Else we allow any the opening of a file.
 ```c
 ^(es_client_t *c, const es_message_t *msg ) {
   const char* path = msg->event.open.file->path.data;